 The Frac Centre-Val de Loire is initiating a new, multi-year lending policy for secondary schools in order to show work from its collection over the long term.

-Inaugurated in 2017, this new programme provides the opportunity for audiences to act as exhibition curators and devise an exhibition based on the Frac Centre-Val de Loire’s collection.
+This programme provides the opportunity for audiences to act as exhibition curators and devise an exhibition based on the Frac Centre-Val de Loire’s collection.

 If, as Heraclitus said, “nature loves to hide”, many artists and contemporary architects have tried to understand its workings and reveal its principles, whether they be technical, physical, aesthetic, philosophical, or moral.

 With their organization, movement, and buildings, as well as their atmosphere, cities provide an excellent subject for students to observe, question, and explore.